 Extension Veterinary Medicine- 4-H Program

-This program provides the training and experience needed to receive a veterinary assistant classification.
-Students who finish the program are eligible to take the CVA certification from the Texas Veterinary Medical Association.
+This program provides the training and experience needed to receive a veterinary assistant certification.
+Students who finish the program are eligible to take the industry-based certification exam from Texas A&M Agrilife Extension Veterinary Science Certificate Program.
 If you are interested in getting a degree in veterinary science, this program is a great start.
 There are several program tracks, ranging from clinical to laboratory.
 Once you have finished the core 100 lessons you may begin studying in your chosen track.
 The course culminates with a apprenticeship.
 View the Extension Veterinary Medicine Website to learn more.

 Veterinary Science Skill-a-thon